OpenAgentsInc/v2/docs/systems/dynamic-titles.md

 # Dynamic Title Generation and Animation

-After the first message is received from an assistant, a dynamic title should be generated via OpenAI.
+After the first message is received from an assistant, a dynamic title is generated via OpenAI.
 When a chat's title is updated, an animation is triggered to highlight the change.

 ## Implementation